First alert smoke alarm beeping 3 times and you’re wondering what it means?

 In all other cases, your alarm should remain silent at all times.
 Depending on the beeping sound you’re receiving you can troubleshoot accordingly.

-If your alarm beeps 3 times every 3-4 minutes generally means that the alarm is not working correctly, but often this issue could be caused by the internal batteries or the power delivery.
+If your alarm beeps 3 times every 3 to 4 minutes generally means that the alarm is not working correctly, but often this issue could be caused by the internal batteries or the power delivery.

 In that regard, we recommend applying the solutions below and checking if any of them will help.